 One-third of the Board of Directors must retire at every annual general meeting of shareholders.
 The director who has been in office for the longest time will retire.
 In the event that the directors who vacate office cannot be divided by one-third, the number closest to one-third shall be used.
 However, a retired director may be re-elected for another term.
 In addition, for transparency and in accordance with corporate governance principles, the Company has determined that an independent director can hold office for a period of not more than 9 years, unless there is a reasonable reason to continue holding the position.
-At the 2021 Annual General Meeting of Shareholders, independent directors with a term of office of nine years have been renewed for another term, Pol.
-Gen. Visanu Prasattongosoth and Mr. Phaiboon Siripanoosatien.
-The term of office of the committee members, which consists of 4 committees, namely the Executive and Risk Oversight Board, the Audit Committee, the Nomination, Remuneration, and Corporate Governance Committee, and the Technology Committee is determined according to the charter of each committee.
+At the 2022 Annual General Meeting of Shareholders, directors with a term of office of nine years have been renewed for another term, Mr. Chatchaval Jiaravanon and Mrs. Pornpring Suksantisuwan.
+The term of office of the committee members, which consists of 4 committees, namely the Executive and Risk Oversight Board, the Audit Committee, the Nomination, Remuneration, Corporate Governance, and Sustainability Committee, and the Technology Committee is determined according to the charter of each committee.